WONDERFUL WABARA ROSES FROM JAPAN

 The rose farm Keiji is where the WABARA roses are originally bred.
 A few miles from Kyoto.

 The Kyoto area is a beautiful area in Japan.
 No matter if you go barefoot across tatami mats in ryokan, sip matcha in centuries-old tearooms, cycle through Arashiyama’s bamboo forest or drink convenience-store beer on the banks of the Kamo-gama, Kyoto is a city you could never get tired of.
-When visiting Kyoto, now you have another destination for your bucket list, rose farm Keiji!
+When visiting Kyoto, now you have another destination for your bucket list, rose farm Keiji

 The WABARA Collection

-After many years of testing in Japan and trials in Kenya at Uhuru Farms.
-The WABARA collection has taken the market by storm.
-Still relatively unknown but growing in popularity daily.
-From the full collection we sell eight of the best varieties including Tsumugi, Senlitsu, Miyabi, Miyabi Cha, Sola, Ioli, Aoi, Mikoto.
+WABARA roses are still relatively unknown but growing in popularity daily.
+From the full collection we sell a selection of the best varieties including Tsumugi, Miyabi, Miyabi Cha, Sola, Ioli, Aoi, Mikoto and Hanna.
+And we have just recently added a beautiful rose called WABARA Issei and isn’t she breath-taking!

 A catch up with Shallima

 Thanks for reading, we hope you’ll all be rushing to order WABARA roses in the future!
 If you have any queries or beautiful content please drop us an email at [email protected]

 Be back soon!